Krishna-Sathvika-Ganni/1S601-MIDTERM-CALCULATOR-APP/readme.md

 ##### 3. **Clear History:**
--  This clears the history of operations performed.
+-  This clears only in-memory history of operations performed.

 [Click to view code](./app/plugins/clearhistorycommand.py)